jasonleebrown/UCE_phyluce_pipeline/README.md

     --r2 _R2 \
     --cores 4
  ```
+ **Update JLB 9/2021**: Okay.
+At the moment Illumiprocessor only works on Bender (using 'base' or 'phyluce', but not 'phyluce-1.7.1').
+This is because all newer version of phyluce (v1.7.1) have been installed using a python 3.6.
+In the future, another version of phyluce-1.7.1 needs to be installed using the python 2.7 version of bioconda/miniconda.
+ALSO, if you make this file in windows, you MUST download one of the example illumiprocessor files and copy the text into this document.
+Hell I probably will always do this, because this was a difficult bug to find.
+This is because there are subtle text file differences that are not obvious that cause Illumiprocessor to error out staing "'Names' section is missing.".
+Thus, do this every time.
+I also encourage you also to look at my example for Plates 8 an 9 and compare this document to the raws sequence reads (note how P001 = 001 in sequnce tag etc.).
+Last, remove all spaces and underscores from output file name in your .config file.

 >*Note that a \ backslash in Bash "escapes" the next character.
 In this particular command, the backslashes are escaping the invisible \n newline character, so that each argument can be written on a separate line for visual clarity.
 The entire command is generally written on a single line, but this becomes hard to read as arguments are added.*